CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 #### availability.availableCount

-A number indicating how many 1 bits exist in the availability bitstream. `availableCount` is only allowed when `bufferView` is used.
+A number indicating how many 1 bits exist in the availability bitstream.

 * **Type**: `integer`
 * **Required**: No